RPT-IPO VIEW-China Web IPO flow to US threatened by crackdown

 It also comes amid a wider assault by the Chinese authorities on the relative freedom that Internet companies have had in recent years.

-The use of the Internet, particularly Tweet-type services, to protest about the behavior of authorities - highlighted by public outrage about a deadly rail crash in Wenzhou in eastern China in July - is threatening to a leadership in Beijing that has watched Arab Spring protests topple governments.
+The use of the Internet, particularly Tweet-type services, to protest the behavior of authorities -- highlighted by public outrage about a deadly rail crash in Wenzhou in eastern China in July -- is threatening to a leadership in Beijing that has watched Arab Spring protests topple governments.

 The expected transition of power in 2012 from President Hu Jintao to Vice President Xi Jinping has also made the authorities ultra-sensitive to any signs of unrest.